QuiverCommunity/quiver-game-on-pylons/README.md

 Search for story games that can be done using delayed approach Search for game development resources / companies. e.g. https://github.com/seiyria/awesome-boardgame-development Search for turn-based strategy games
+Search for great game winner dashboard, users will like to see the best players listing

 # Excellent games
 https://github.com/benjaminkomen/stratego-frontend